ECMWFCode4Earth/adc-toolbox/README.md

 <!-- ABOUT THE DATASETS -->
 <h2 id = "datasets">2.
 Datasets</h2>

-ADC-toolbox facilitates the retrieval of all the datasets presented in Table 1, since the dates they became available to the public.
+ADC Toolbox facilitates the retrieval of all the datasets presented in Table 1, since the dates they became available to the public.
 As an exception, the retrieval of IASI L2 data is currently available only since May 14, 2019.

 <p align="center"> Table 1.
 Temporal availability (start date - present) by data source.</p>